Returnal Dev on Adding Save Options: 'Nothing to Announce Now'

 I've never played a roguelike, but from what I've seen, not having saves is pretty normal for the genre.
 It seems like it's mainly indie games that tackle the genre like Hades and Dead Cells, so that's most likely why there's more pushback on not having common features like saves now that a roguelike is reaching a much wider audience since Returnal is being advertised as a next-gen, AAA, $70, PS5 exclusive game published by Sony, and not a niche indie title.

 The game looks like a great time, though!
-Extremely tough but very rewarding when you master it, and I believe the game should be experienced the way the developers intended for it be experienced.
+Extremely tough but very rewarding when you master it, and I believe the game should be experienced the way the developers intended for it to be experienced.